 Parents should help maintain the cleanliness of our facility that we are blessed to be using.
 During the week, parents’ should be assisting their students to complete any homework assignments necessary for class participation the following week.

-Academic Mentors are fellow homeschooling parents or individuals, who have a passion for sharing Truth, Beauty and Virtue with their students and are “masters of their art” in the subject they are teaching.
+Academic Mentors are fellow homeschooling parents or contracted professionals, who have a passion for sharing Truth, Beauty and Virtue with their students and are “masters of their art” in the subject they are teaching.
 They understand the Christian classical tradition and have an ability to see Christ in all things.
 Background checks have been required on all Academic Mentors and Assistants.
 Academic Mentors will also have answered questions regarding their faith, what experience they have had with teaching and what their own learning background is.
 The Director will take time to get to know the applicant and pray about whether it is the right fit for the Community before adding anyone as an Academic Mentor.

 This is what it’s all about!
 We want to see students inspired to Excellence.
-Students are responsible for attending classes and completing any assignments.
+Students are responsible for attending classes and completing all homework assignments.
 Students should be working towards demonstrating a heart of humility and respect to those older and younger, as well as maintaining Christ centered relationships with their peers.
 Academic Mentors, parent helpers and students are collaborative learners pursuing Beauty, Truth and Virtue together.
 Logic School and Upper elementary students are expected to model for those students behind them in grade; humility, cooperation and kindness – the beginning steps of becoming a mentor.
 Opportunity will be given for the older students to serve the younger students, to foster virtue.

 Students of all ages and classes are expected to be obedient and respectful to their Academic Mentors and Assistants in the classroom.
 They are expected to show respect and kindness to their fellow students, bearing with one another in love.
 They are expected to be self-controlled, respectful and responsive to redirection and input from their Academic Mentors in order to remain on campus without a parent.
 If a child is still in need of work on these character qualities, then a parent is expected to remain on campus to assist the child in their development.

 If a child exhibits repeatedly disruptive and disrespectful behavior, even once a parent has been required to stay with them on campus to work on the problem behavior, the Director reserves the right to discontinue that student’s participation in the community.
 Students must participate fully in our two days of instruction (all classes) in grades 4 and up.
 Failure to participate fully can result in expulsion.
 No refunds will be given if a student is asked to leave the community.
 All parents should apply with an understanding that SGCA Inc. is not a substitute for parenting toward virtue at home.
 In addition, parents should be setting the tone for respectful behavior towards others, and especially the leadership team.
-SGCA Inc. maintains the right to remove any student from its enrollment, with no refund, if the school feels that the parent(s) are not in harmony with the philosophy of our community.
+SGCA Inc. maintains the right to remove any student from its enrollment, without refund, if the school feels that the parent(s) are not in harmony with the philosophy of our community.

 We believe there is a direct relationship between a student’s appearance and their behavior.
 The goal of our dress code is to facilitate the educational environment and create a sense of belonging.
 We want to reflect a high level of excellence, modesty and Christ-likeness.
 Please ensure your student is dressed according to our dress code.
 We will ask parents to bring appropriate clothing if a student comes in clothing outside of uniform code.

 Tops: One SGCA monogrammed uniform shirt is provided for each student to be worn on community day.
 Additional shirts can be purchased from SGCA for $15 a shirt.